Avon Lake Gifted Program

 Identification

-Assessment - Following screening, small group and individual assessments are provided for potentially gifted students using the Woodcock Johnson, Stanford, and/or NNAT3.
+Assessment - Following screening, small group and individual assessments are provided for potentially gifted students using the Woodcock Johnson IV, Stanford, and/or Naglieri Nonverbal Abilities Test 3 (NNAT3).

-Written Education Plans - Each year, Written Education plans are prepared for all students who are identified and served.
+Written Education Plans - Written Education Plans (WEPs) are annually prepared for all students who are identified and served.
+The WEPs will be sent home electronically through PowerSchool.

 Acceleration - The District has a state-approved plan in place.